aimms/language-reference/optimization-modeling-components/automatic-benders-decomposition/benders-decomposition-textbook-algorithm.rst

 is infeasible, then an unbounded extreme ray :math:`\overline{\pi}` is selected and the Benders' feasibility cut :math:`\overline{\pi}^T (r - Tx) \leq 0` is added to the master problem.
-Modern solvers like CPLEX and Gurobi can provide an unbounded extreme ray in case a LP problem is unbounded.
+Modern solvers like CPLEX, Gurobi and COPT can provide an unbounded extreme ray in case a LP problem is unbounded.
 After adding the feasibility cut the Benders' decomposition algorithm continues by solving the master problem.